cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 [&uparrow; Back to Outline](#outline)

 This section describes the internal state of the CCV module.
 For simplicity, the state is described by a set of variables; for each variable, both the type and a brief description is provided.
 In practice, all the state (except for hardcoded constants, e.g., `ProviderPortId`) is stored in a key/value store (KVS).
 The host state machine provides a KVS interface with three functions, i.e., `get()`, `set()`, and `delete()` (as defined in [ICS 24](../../core/ics-024-host-requirements)).

+- `ccvVersion = "ccv-1"` is the CCV expected version.
+Both the provider and the consumer chains need to agree on this version.

 <!-- omit in toc -->
 #### State on the provider chain